 Yes.
 We need volunteers 7 days a week.
 When your recruitment process is completed and you are ready to start, you will need to come in during the week for an induction session.
 This is arranged individually and needs to be done between 8.30am-4.30pm, Tuesday – Friday.
 If you are starting at the weekend it is best that you come in for induction towards the end of the week as close to your start date as possible.

 I want to go into medicine/nursing, can I shadow the doctors or nurses?

 No. However as a patient befriender you will have contact with patients and you will be in a clinical environment where you can gain an understanding of the way the ward works and who is who in terms of clinical and non-clinical roles.
-Your main duties will be to help serve drinks and meals and chat to patients.
+Your main duties will be to befriend our patients.

 I would like to bring my car to the hospital, what is the situation with parking?